Iain Morland: Published works

 Morland is widely published in journals and books, as both author and editor.
 Much of his writing draws upon his personal history.

 Several articles focus specifically on the issue of sexual sensation, and loss.
 In "II.
 Intimate Violations: Intersex and the Ethics of Bodily Integrity" (2008), he argues that intersex management through surgical interventions is an intimate violation caused by lack of sensitivity to the modification of intersex bodies.
 In "What Can Queer Theory Do for Intersex?"
 (2009), Morland contrasts queer "hedonic activism" with an experience of insensate intersex bodies to claim that "queerness is characterized by the sensory interrelation of pleasure and shame".
-In "The Injured World: Intersex and the Phenomenology of Feeling" (2012), Morland describes how one's "capacity to be affected by others" is disrupted by genital objectification and surgery: surgery on intersex genitals are an "injury to flesh" that injure "our capacity to find our feet with each other".
+In "The Injured World: Intersex and the Phenomenology of Feeling" (2012), Morland describes how one's "capacity to be affected by others" is disrupted by genital objectification and surgery: surgery on intersex genitals is an "injury to flesh" that is "nothing less than a dwindling of the world".

 Other works theorize about the meaning of intersex bodies.
 In ‘The Glans Opens Like a Book’: Writing and Reading the Intersexed Body" (2004), Morland theorizes of surgeries on infants with intersex genitalia as being a "crisis of signification" and readability.
 In "Is intersexuality real?"'
 (2010), Morland suggests that "intersexuals need to change what counts as the truth about sex", using "language to describe what their bodies already prove - namely, that maleness and femaleness are not monumental, discrete categories".
 Faced with assertions that intersex bodies are disgusting, he concludes, "Surgery on intersexuals?
 Oh, how disgusting".
 In "Intersex Treatment and the Promise of Trauma" (2011) he discusses the social construction of ambiguity and normality, arguing "that medicine has been, conversely and startlingly, traumatic by design".